jrmoulton/tmux-sessionizer/README.md

           Color of the prompt in the picker --session-sort-order <Alphabetical | LastAttach>
-          Set the sort order of the sessions in the switch command [possible values: Alphabetical, LastAttached] -h, --help
+          Set the sort order of the sessions in the switch command [possible values: Alphabetical, LastAttached] --clone-repo-switch <Always | Never | Foreground>
+                Whether to automatically switch to the new session after the `clone-repo` command finishes `Always` will always switch tmux to the new session `Never` will always create the new session in the background When set to `Foreground`, the new session will only be opened in the background if the active tmux session has changed since starting the clone process (for long clone processes on larger repos) [possible values: Always, Never, Foreground]
+      --enable-list-worktrees <true | false>
+          Enable listing of woktrees for bare repositories [possible values: true, false] -h, --help
           Print help
 ```